shaygyawali/bffr-works/README.md

 # bffr_test_mern

-In the backend folder:
+In the backend and front end folder run:
-Npm install express
-npm install -g nodemon
-npm install dotenv
-Npm install mongoose
+Npm install

-Need to send my .env file
+make sure to add the .env file into the backend before running